Thermodynamical Quantum Gravity: Discussion

 \section{Discussion}

-In this paper we have presented the next implication of the simple model of quantum gravity \cite{glinka}.
-This algorithm has yielded constructive and plausible phenomenology, that is thermodynamics, in the discussed case describing space quanta behavior.
-The model applies to all $3+1$ splitted general relativistic spacetimes which satisfy the Mach principle, \emph{i.e.} are isotropic.
-Their importance for elementary particle physics, cosmology and high energy astrophysics is experimentally confirmed; one can say that these are phenomenological spacetimes.
+In this paper, we have presented the subsequent implication of the simple model of quantum gravity recently proposed by the author \cite{glinka}.
+This algorithm has yielded a constructive, consistent and, moreover, plausible quantum gravity phenomenology, given through thermodynamics which in the discussed state of affairs has been described the statistical behaviour of space quanta.
+Certainly, the model applies to all $3+1$ general relativistic space-times which satisfy the Mach principle, or, in other words, are isotropic.
+Their crucial importance for elementary particle physics, cosmology and high energy astrophysics is experimentally confirmed; one can say that these are the phenomenological space-times.

-As the example of \emph{ab initio} formulation of thermodynamics we have employed the one-particle approximation of density matrix.
+As the example of the \emph{ab initio} formulated thermodynamics, we have employed the one-particle approximation of density matrix.
 The renormalization method was applied for entropy and the Hamiltonian matrix, and has yielded the second order Eulerian homogeneity property.
-The Landau grand potential $\Omega$ and the Massieu--Planck free entropy $\Xi$ was used in the thermodynamic description.
+The Landau grand potential $\Omega$ and the Massieu--Planck free entropy $\Xi$ were used in the phenomenological description.
 Grand partition function $Z$ was established.
-Thermodynamic volume $V$ was determined as fixed parameter.
-Other thermodynamical potentials was derived in frames of the entropic formalism, that accords with the first and the second principles of thermodynamics.
-Physical information following from the thermodynamics of space quanta is the crucial point of the presented construction.
-Actually the approach of this paper differ from other ones (Cf. \emph{e.g.} \cite{th}) by \emph{ab initio} quantum gravity phenomenology.
+Thermodynamical volume $V$ was determined as fixed parameter.
+Other thermodynamical potentials were derived in the framework of the entropic formalism, that is in accordance with both the first and second principles of thermodynamics.
+The physical information following from the thermodynamics of space quanta is the crucial point of the presented construction.
+Actually, the approach of this paper differs from the other ones, Cf. the Ref. \cite{th}, through a straightforward derivation of the \emph{ab initio} quantum gravity phenomenology.

-In our opinion studying special physical phenomena by the proposed approach seems to be the most important prospective arising from the thermodynamics of space quanta.
-From experimental point of view the presented considerations possess possible usefulness, because of bosonic systems are common in high energy physics.
+In our opinion, studying of the specific physical phenomena through the proposed approach seems to be the most important prospective arising from the thermodynamics of space quanta.
+From the experimental point of view, the presented considerations possess a clear potential usefulness, because of the bosonic systems are common in high energy physics.
+A reader interested in more insightful developments is advised refer to the author's monograph \cite{glinkamon}.